d1ll0n/drain-reversal/README.md

 Instead of allowing this, we should simply provide a mechanism for people to transfer their LP tokens to a contract in order to reclaim the underlying ETH and index tokens.

+Additionally, the DEFI5 and CC10 pools have a lot of overlap in their assets.
+Rather than have the treasury directly transfer each token to the appropriate pools, it makes sense to have an intermediate contract handle that.

-We thus need two contracts.
+We thus need three contracts.

 **Index Pool**